datagrok-ai/public/help/visualize/viewers.md

 | Reset                | Stop using this viewer as a group tooltip |

-## Group tooltips
+## Group Tooltips

-One of the unique features of the Grok platform is the ability to quickly visualize multiple rows in a tooltip, using the settings of another viewer.
+One of the unique features of the Datagrok platform is the ability to quickly visualize multiple rows in a tooltip, using the settings of another viewer.

 Once the "Use as Group Tooltip" command is executed, the original viewer is no longer required,